 Our Restaurant is open 7 days for lunch & dinner with a mouth-watering selection of meals and a daily specials board.
 Our Bar provides the perfect atmosphere to catch up and have a cold beer or refreshment of your choice.
 Our bar also features TAB facilities & Bottlemart Express.

 So if you are heading down the Monaro Highway – be sure to call in, we look forward to having you!

 The Historic Bredbo Inn is a main stop on the way to the South Coast and Snowy Mountains.
 It was established as an inn in 1836.
 The hotel has one of the longest running licenses in NSW and is one of the oldest pubs in Australia still operating.
 During the Kiandra gold rush Bredbo became a safe haven from bushrangers and an overnight stop for the gold coach.

 The Inn, in the early 20th century hosted squatters, visitors, travellers and a number of ‘notables’ including the Australian poet, Banjo Patterson, Colonel J.M.
 (Jack) Arnott, Mark Foy, and Anthony Horden.

 Publicans associated with the hotel from the 1870s to the mid 1890s were the Ware family.
-In 1871 the inn was known as “Ware’s Accommodation House” and in 1895 the inn was purchased by Mr R.J.
+In 1871 the Inn was known as “Ware’s Accommodation House” and in 1895 the inn was purchased by Mr R.J.
 Goggin.
-The inn was originally a stone and mud building which Mr Goggin added to from bricks made on site to form the present Bredbo Hotel building.
-The present hotel includes parts of the original building and the original stable can be seen at the rear of the hotel.
+The Inn was originally a stone and mud building which Mr Goggin added to from bricks made on site to form the present Bredbo Inn building.
+The present Inn includes parts of the original building and the original stable can be seen at the rear of the Inn.